Nhorning/NM_Analysis/README.md

 ### 3. There are significant differences in the distribution of violence between provinces, particularly regarding province 2.
 Province 2 has the highest Total Killed among all the provinces and the highest population.
 It also has the tightest distribution of Total Killed per 100,000 people.
 And a negative regression line of violence per-capita.
 These differences might warrant further exploration when additional demographics are added to the dataset.
 ### 4. National/Online Media has the most negative correlation with reports of Human Rights violations (from INSEC).
 This suggests it is more likely for local media to report a given human rights incident than National/Media.
 Further investigations could explore statistical significance, as well as which variables predict whether a given report will be published by what type of source.
+If more finely grained altitude data can be added to the dataset, correlation of the types of reporting with altitude could explore possible bias in hill v. flatland coverage.
 ### 5. Clear differences in correlations appear between types of violence and total population compared to correlations with population density.
 This indicates that there may be an urban rural divide between certain types of violence or contestation, and that other relationships may be identified when further demographic information is combined with the dataset.
 ### 6. Over 100 pairs of variables correlate nearly perfectly with each other